enthdegree/efbpad/README.md

 Pre-built packages are available [here](https://mega.nz/folder/mU4kQa7L#9MGGHw2HltTiviuZUtqynw).

-- On the Kobo, install kfmon and nickelmenu if you haven't already.
+- On the Kobo, install [kfmon](https://github.com/NiLuJe/kfmon) and [nickelmenu](https://pgaskin.net/NickelMenu/) if you don't already have them.
-- Merge the contents of the package with the kobo's `/mnt/onboard` (n.b. there are files starting with `.`).
+- Merge the contents of the package with the Kobo's `/mnt/onboard` (n.b. there are files starting with `.`).
 Alternatively, put the tarball in `/mnt/onboard/.kobo/KoboRoot.tgz` and reboot.
-Either of these will create an `efbpad` entry in kfmon, nickelmenu and koreader's Tools menu.
+Either of these will create an efbpad entry in kfmon, nickelmenu and koreader's Tools menu.

 ## Usage